 While parents may be devastated or relieved by the divorce, children are invariably frightened and confused by the threat to their security.
 Some parents feel so hurt or overwhelmed by the divorce that they may turn to the child for comfort or direction.
+This can add to the pressure and stress a child is experiencing.
 Divorce can be misinterpreted by children unless parents tell them what is happening, how they are involved and not involved, and what will happen to them.

 Talking to children about a divorce is difficult.
 The following tips can help both the child and parents with the challenge and stress of these conversations:

 - Do not keep it a secret or wait until the last minute.

 - Tell your child together with your spouse if possible.